Existence of Decreasing Nambu Solutions to the Rainbow Ladder Gap Equation of QCD by Cone Compression

 but we still find

 with $\chi_Z(k,p)$ polynomially suppressed over the other term at large $k\gg p$.
-Therefore, for $\tilde A$ converging to $0$ in the UV as is required by the renormalization condition at $\infty$, the renormalization scale can be taken to infinity in the gap equation.
+Therefore, for $A(p)$ converging to $1$ in the UV as required by the renormalization condition at $\infty$, the integral converges due to the square of the log in the denominator and the renormalization scale can be taken to infinity in the gap equation.
 However, after converting to differential form as in Eqn.\ref{differential}, because of the $x^2$ factor, $\frac{1}{x^n}$ perturbations grow to $\frac{1}{x^{n-1}}$ in one iteration, making the impact of $\chi_Z(k,p)$ unpredictable.
 We prove in the main text that there exist $A_{1,2}$ such that if $A_1(p)<A(p)<A_2(p)$, then the same is true for $T(A)$ which circumvents this issue.